rawilk/laravel-printing/docs/introduction.md

 ## Introduction

-Laravel Printing allows your application to directly send PDF documents or raw text directly from a remote server to a printer on your local network.
+Printing for Laravel allows your application to directly send PDF documents or raw text directly from a remote server to a printer on your local network.
 Receipts can also be printed by first generating the raw text via the `Rawilk\Printing\Receipts\ReceiptPrinter` class, and then sending the text as a raw print job via the `Printing` facade.